Skip to content

 Commitment to Inclusion and Belonging

 The School of Nursing is committed to fostering an inclusive and welcoming environment for all students.
-All RSOs are expected to uphold University policies related to civil rights, nondiscrimination, and accessibility, and to create spaces that are respectful, inclusive, and open to participation.
+RSOs are expected to uphold University policies related to civil rights, nondiscrimination, and accessibility and to create spaces that are respectful, inclusive, and open to participation.

 Questions about RSOs within the School of Nursing may be directed to the Office of Student & Academic Affairs.